karmab/kcli/README.md

 Within a net section, you can use name, nic, IP, mac, mask and gateway as keys.
 Note that up to 8 IPS can also be provided on command line when creating a single VM (with the flag -1, -2, -3,-4,...)

-The complete list of options you can use goes as follow:

-- *iso* (optional)
-- *netmasks* (optional)
-- *gateway* (optional)
-- *dns* (optional) Dns servers
-- *domain* (optional) Dns search domain
-- *vnc* Defaults to false (use spice instead)
-- *cloudinit* Defaults to true
-- *reserveip* Defaults to false
-- *reservedns* Defaults to false
-- *start* Defaults to true
-- *keys* (optional).
-Array of public keys to inject
-- *cmds* (optional).
-Array of commands to run
-- *profile* name of one of your profile.
-Only checked in plan file
-- *scripts* array of paths of custom script to inject with cloudinit.
-Note that it will override cmds part.
-You can either specify full paths or relative to where you're running kcli.
-Only checked in profile or plan file

 ## IP and DNS Reservations